stfc/PSyclone/doc/developer_guide/dependency.rst

 Limitations
 -----------
-At the moment the DefinitionUseChain assumes that all control flow is optional, i.e. any code inside a Loop or If statement is not guaranteed to occur.
+At the moment the DefinitionUseChain assumes that any control flow could not be taken, i.e. any code inside a Loop or If statement is not guaranteed to occur.
 These dependencies will be found, but will not limit further searching into the tree.
 Additionally, GOTO statements are not supported and if found, will throw an Exception.